 These days, prostate health is one of the biggest areas of concern among middle aged men.

-Interestingly, it also one of the biggest "treatment hubs" of the health care industry, with many invasive procedures being administered that could be avoided with some simple adjustments to diet and lifestyle.
+Interestingly, it also one of the biggest "treatment hubs" of the health care industry, with many invasive procedures being administered that can often be avoided with some simple adjustments to diet and lifestyle.

-It is generally recommended that men over the age of 40 go in for a prostate checkups these days, regardless of any symptoms they may be experiencing.
+It is generally recommended that men over the age of 40 go in for a prostate checkup, regardless of any symptoms they may be experiencing.

-However, avoiding prostate problems is fairly straight forward when you know what to look for and when you become aware of the simple dietary and lifestyle changes you can make to ensure ongoing good prostate health as you age.
+However, avoiding prostate problems can be fairly straight forward when you know what to look for and when you become conscious of the simple dietary and lifestyle adjustments you can make to help ensure good prostate health as you age.

 What is the prostate?